Lobster & Crab

 Any female possessing a V-notched (notched right flipper next to the middle flipper when underside of female is down and its tail toward you) or mutilated right flipper must be immediately returned to the waters from which it was taken (zero tolerance).
-All commercial and limited commercial lobster licensees shall immediately V-notch and return to the water, all egg-bearing female lobsters captured in the process of taking lobster.
+All commercial and limited commercial lobster licensees shall immediately V-notch and return to the water, all egg-bearing female lobster captured in the process of taking lobster.

-Escape vents or gaps
+Escape Vents or Gaps

 Must be in the parlor section of the trap and may be: